FAU-LAP/NOMAD-CAMELS/README.md

 - Multiple occurances of same protocol in tab-dictionary in save-json removed
 - Pause would trigger unsubscribe of run-router for live data saving, now moved so it does not happen
 - List-plot now shows again on new data
+- Fixed a bug that would not allow extension-users to show up in data

 ## 1.2.2
 Features: